 Arts advocates can use this report to demonstrate how the nonprofit arts and culture industry is an economic driver, strengthening our nation’s economy by supporting jobs, generating government revenue, and acting as a cornerstone of the tourism industry.

-United Arts Funds 2011–2012: This United Arts Fund Campaign Revenue Report is intended for use by participating UAF administrators only and is password protected.
-Similar to our most recent version, this report delves into the Campaign Revenues of the Nation’s United Arts Funds during Fiscal Year 2011–2012, and in more detail than our 2012–2013 Report.
+this report is intended for use by participating UAF administrators only and is password protected.
+Similar to our most recent version, this report delves into the campaign revenues of the Nation’s United Arts Funds during Fiscal Year 2011–2012, and in more detail than our 2012–2013 Report.

 Americans for the Arts and the Conference Board, in partnership with the American Association of School Administrators, surveyed public school superintendents and American business executives to identify and compare their views on creativity and innovation.
 While creativity is increasingly important in the workplace, there is a gap between that recognized importance and the hiring practices of companies.